The Couple Killed Saving Their Baby In El Paso Had Just Found A Future Together

 Tito says he would like to take Paul in.
 The grieving brother feels a responsibility to look after the baby and needs "to tell him that his father died a hero saving his life."

-While the baby recuperates in the hospital with a few broken fingers and the community attempts to heal its own wounds, Trump visited El Paso and Dayton, Ohio, to meet with survivors of the weekend's massacres.
-Though the president is being met by protesters who think he helped incite the violence in El Paso with his language about immigrants, Tito sees it differently.
+On Wednesday, President Trump visited El Paso and Dayton, Ohio, to meet with survivors of the weekend's massacres.
+Though the president has been met by protesters, some of whom think he helped incite the violence in El Paso with his language about immigrants, Tito sees it differently.

 "I can see why people would believe that," Tito says.
 "And yes, maybe he said things in bad taste.
 But, I think people are misconstruing President Trump's ideas."